vijayabharathib/guest-writer/articles/2018-02-27-dockerized-workflow-ruby-on-rails-auth0.markdown

 If you look closely, you did not initiate a repository with `git init` as you'd normally do.
 Rails automatically initiated the repository.
 It has also generated a `.gitignore` file for you with pre-populated instructions as to which folders to ignore.
 This file ensures unnecessary folders and files, such as log files, are kept out of the repository.

 Now create a new repository within [GitHub].
-Just **create an empty** one, no need to create any `README.md` or `.gitignore` files on the GitHub server.
+You might run into one of the [two hard things in Computer Science](https://martinfowler.com/bliki/TwoHardThings.html), so just give this name, `dockerized-rails-app`, it'll save you some time. **Create an empty** one, no need to create any `README.md` or `.gitignore` files on the GitHub server.
 They are already there on your local machine.

 GitHub shows instructions to add an existing repository when you create a new one.
 Run these on your terminal to push your changes to GitHub.